 - Survivor: Lymphoplasmacytic Lymphoma (Waldenstrom Macroglobulinemia)

-- Patient Info: Finished active treatment less than 5 years ago, Diagnosed: about 6 years ago, Male
+- Patient Info: Finished active treatment less than 5 years ago, Diagnosed: over 6 years ago, Male

 - View this journey (1 Experience)